Awards and Prizes

 The Edith McMorran Verse Translation Prize

 Two prizes of £100 and £50.
 Entries should be between 12 and 60 lines in length, and will be translations into English of verse writing in French, German, Italian, or Spanish.
-Submissions should be made to the appropriate Modern Languages Fellow by 0th week of Hilary Term.
+Submissions should be made to the appropriate Modern Languages Fellow by Friday 2 October.

 The Joseph and Nancy Burton Prize (Undergraduate Only)

-Essays on a topic in Philosophy should be submitted to Professor Adrian Moore, those on a topic in Politics to Professor David Doyle, and those on a topic in Economics to Dr Sanjay Jain.
+Essays submitted for the Prize should be no longer than 10,000 words and should be submitted by the end of the Second Week of Trinity Term (Saturday 8 May).
+Essays on a topic in Philosophy should be submitted to Professor Adrian Moore, those on a topic in Politics to Professor David Doyle, and those on a topic in Economics to Professor Michael McMahon.
 Enquiries can be addressed to any of these Tutors.

 The Anna Haxworth Prize

-This £60 prize is awarded for a musical performance of between 10 and 15 minutes on any instrument or voice (excepting the organ) by any student, providing, if need be, their own accompanist.
+This £60 prize is awarded for a musical performance of between 10 and 15 minutes on any instrument or voice (excepting the organ) by any first year undergraduate in any subject, providing, if need be, their own accompanist.
 The competition is usually held in Trinity Term and the winner invited to give a recital shortly afterwards.

 The Gladstone Memorial Trust Travel Awards